Earth-Mass Planets in Tandem Disks: DISCUSSION

 \subsubsection{WSZ Hypothesis}

 Mars-sized planets might form within the WSZ.
 Planet forming in the WSZ have smaller metallic cores than MRI front planets because the WSZ environment is more oxidizing.
-This may explain Mars small core [Mercury: $2020 \pm 30$ km \citep{Hauck2013}; Venus: 2800--3500 km \citep{Amorim2023}; Earth: 3480 km \citep{Dziewonski1981}; Mars: $\sim 1680$ km \citep{Khan2008}].
-Additionally, Martian rocks do not plot near enstatite chondrites in Urey-Craig diagrams \citep{Yoshizaki2020}, and SNC meteorites (Martian samples) lie above the terrestrial fractionation line in oxygen isotope space \citep{Clayton1984,Javoy1995,Clayton1999,Javoy2010}.
+Martian rocks do not plot near enstatite chondrites in Urey-Craig diagrams \citep{Yoshizaki2020}, and SNC meteorites (Martian samples) lie above the terrestrial fractionation line in oxygen isotope space \citep{Clayton1984,Javoy1995,Clayton1999,Javoy2010}.

-Beyond the WSZ, icy planetesimals form in the OTR through low relative velocity less than 1~cm/s creating porous aggregations with low density down to $10^{-5}$~g~cm$^{-3}$ \citep{Okuzumi2012}.
+Beyond the WSZ, icy planetesimals form in the OTR through low relative velocity less than 1~cm s$^{-1}$ creating porous aggregations with low density down to $10^{-5}$~g~cm$^{-3}$ \citep{Okuzumi2012}.
 As aggregate mass increases, radial drift timescale becomes shorter than growth timescale.
 After pebbles drift into the QA and settle toward the midplane, forming an extremely thin subdisk, gravitational instability produces icy planetesimals at the outer MRI front.